Where to Move Your Money Before the Next Fed Meeting

 Certificates of deposit (CDs)

 CDs are an effective, reliable way to earn guaranteed returns of over 4%.
-Many banks offer 5-year CDs with rates exceeding 4%, and some 1-year CDs offer rates well above 5%.
+Many banks offer 5-year CDs with rates exceeding 4%, and some 1-year CDs offer rates well closer to 5%.
 Read Four CDs to Check Out Before a Fed Rate Cut to get recommendations from Kiplinger's savings expert, Erin Bendig.

 The biggest potential drawback is the penalties you might incur if you cash in your CD prior to maturity.
 If you are apprehensive about locking up your money, you can buy a no-penalty CD and avoid angst and fees.
 These CDs usually pay slightly lower rates to offset the bank's risk of early redemption.
 Otherwise, this FDIC-insured savings opportunity is the best place to park your cash as rates come down.